 Organization Objectives/Description

-The Society of Petroleum Engineers (SPE) is a professional organization whose purpose is to encourage the future members of the petroleum and natural gas industries.
+The Society of Petroleum Engineers (SPE) is a professional organization whose purpose is to encourage future petroleum and natural gas industry members.
 We strive to bring students, faculty, professional alumni, and distinguished members of the industry together to network.
 Members attend conferences all over the world.
-SPE is a space in which the younger students can learn from the more experienced students through mentoring and tutoring.
+SPE is a space where the younger students can learn from the more experienced students through mentoring and tutoring.